 – What new and revised Recommendations are required to handle the revisions of NACF signalling protocol requirements?

-– What new Recommendations are required to specify signalling requirements and protocols to support attachment for multi-device/interface/connection services?
+– What new Recommendations are required to specify signalling requirements and protocols to support attachment and edge computing services (AI, Bigdata, mobility, edge cloud, etc.) for multi-device/interface/connection services?

-– What associated mechanisms are required with attachment signalling to assure security for multi-device/interface/connection services?

-– What associated mechanisms are required with attachment signalling to assure security for multi-device/interface/connection services?
+– What associated mechanisms are required with attachment and edge computing signalling to assure security for multi-device/interface/connection services?

-What control mechanisms are required with attachment signalling to support the mobility management and virtual resource management?
+– What control mechanisms are required with attachment and edge computing signalling to support the mobility management and virtual resource management?

-– What functional architecture and entities are required for network attachment to support future networks and 5G/IMT-2020 network, including SDN and NFV in access network?
+– What functional architecture and entities are required for network attachment and edge computing to support future networks and IMT-2020 network, including SDN, NFV, IEC and MEC in access network?

 – What functional architecture and entities are required to support multi-interface streaming services focusing on its access attachment signalling and protocols?